 High-quality spinning rod with SCII carbon construction for impressive sensitivity and power.
 Cork handle for comfortable grip.
-Boasts black aluminum oxide guides and double-coated slow cure finish.
+Boasts black aluminum oxide guides and a double-coated slow-cure finish.

 A little pricey.
 Warranty will still cost money.